Introduction

 Looking back at our main question, we asked ourselves if beer tastes of users evolve as they gain more experience ?

 Even though we noticed some subtle changes inside the teams, this analysis also showed the supremacy of the IPAs, Pale Ales and Stouts.
-These categories are very popular and turned out to be the favorite beers of all teams as they became experts.

 The favorite beers of the clusters as beginners and experts are summarized here: